 Have NO other housing options, or limited financial resources or support networks to obtain or remain in housing.

 For Purposes of SSVF Assistance Eligibility a Veteran is a person who has served in the active military, naval, or air services, and who was discharged or released under conditions other than dishonorable or bad conduct under general court martial.
-A Reservist must have served active duty time
+A Reservist must have served active duty time.

 The appropriate candidate for this program will be motivated to obtain and maintain permanent housing.
 In addition, he/she will work with their case manager to develop plans for how they can increase their income and become self-sufficient.